 First launched in Germany in 2013, FlixBus has become one of the largest intercity bus companies in Europe.
 Its fleet travels through nearly every country in Europe, including the U.K. FlixBus operates an average of 29 trips from Munich to Berlin, and usually makes the trip in about 9 hours and 6 minutes.
 On your trip, you'll enjoy Wi-Fi and live GPS, as well as restrooms, air conditioning, and power outlets.

 Our bus partners have implemented several different policies to keep you safe during the COVID-19 pandemic.
 From limiting vehicle capacity to enhancing cleaning protocols and upgrading air filters, bus carriers are committed to maintaining a safe environment.
 For details on what each company is doing to ensure their fleet remains safe for travel, click here.

 Although masks are no longer required on public transportation, we stand behind CDC guidelines that encourage passengers to wear a mask over their nose and mouth while on the bus or in stations.

 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

-Because many passengers travel from Munich to Berlin at the beginning of the work week, Monday is usually the busiest day for buses.
-If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.
+Travelers prefer riding the bus on Saturday to enjoy the weekend in Berlin.
+If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.

 On the other hand, Wednesday is typically the least busy day for bus travel on this route.
 If you're looking for some extra space on the bus, traveling mid-week is your best bet.